-Unless noted, trademarks are the property of Indian Motorcycle International, LLC
+Unless noted, trademarks are the property of Indian Motorcycle International LLC

-Ride Command® is a registered trademark of Polaris Industries, Inc. Jack Daniel's® is a registered trademark of Jack Daniel's Properties, Inc. Dunlop® is a registered trademark of DNA (Housemarks) Limited.
-Motorcycle Safety Foundation® is a registered trademark of Motorcycle Safety Foundation.
-BatteryMINDer® is a registered trademark of VDC Electronics, Inc. iPhone®, iPod®, iOSTM and Apply CarPlayTM are registered trademarks of Apple Inc. Google Play® is a registered trademark of Google, Inc. Bluetooth® is a registered trademark of Bluetooth Sig, Inc. Garmin® is the registered trademark of Garmin Corporation, Taiwan.
-Zumo® is a registered trademark of Garmin Switzerland GMBH.
-JCASE® is a registered trademark of Littelfuse, Inc.
+Nimbelink® is a registered trademark of NIMBELINK CORPORATION.
+Brembo® is a registered trademark of Freni Brembo S.p.A.
+Corp. of Italy.
+Metzeler® and Cruisetec® are registered trademarks of Pirelli Tyre S.p.A.
+NGK® is a registered trademark of NGK Spark Plug Co., Ltd. Schrader® is a registered trademark of SENSATA TECHNOLOGIES, INC. exFAT® is a registered trademark of Microsoft Corporation.
+MARQUARDT® is a registered trademark of MARQUARDT GMBH CORPORATION. iOS® is a registered trademark of Cisco Technology, Inc. Ride Command® is a registered trademark of Polaris Industries Inc. Motorcycle Safety Foundation® is a registered trademark of Motorcycle Safety Foundation.
+BatteryMINDer® is a registered trademark of VDC Electronics, Inc. iPhone®, iPod®, Apple®, App Store®, and Apple CarPlay® are registered trademarks of Apple Inc. Google Play® is a registered trademark of Google, Inc. Bluetooth® is a registered trademark of Bluetooth Sig, Inc. JCASE® is a registered trademark of Littelfuse, Inc.